shhuangcoder/SoundBridge/README.md

 For the dataset, we provide the corresponding download link.
 Please follow the download instructions provided in the link to download the dataset.<br>
 EgoExoLearn: https://github.com/OpenGVLab/EgoExoLearn<br>
 CharadesEgo: https://prior.allenai.org/projects/charades-ego<br>
 You need to first extract the audio file (.wav) from the video and then use the BEATs model for audio feature extraction.
-Please call the BEATs model according to its requirements.
+Please acquire the BEATs model according to its requirements.
 [BEATS](https://github.com/microsoft/unilm.git)

 ### The prepared dataset should be in the following structure.
 ```